Postal 2: Gameplay

 One of the major concepts of Postal 2 is that it is meant to be a "living world", a simulation of a tongue-in-cheek off-kilter town.
 Game characters live out their lives completely separate from the actions of Dude—walking around town, buying and selling merchandise, and even engaging in random shootouts with each other and the police.

 The town features many cars but they are all "useless exploding props", according to Dude, and cannot be driven, although they can be blown up and sent flying into the air.
-In addition to cats and dogs, elephants are present; these animals can be shot or set on fire—or simply annoyed by the player walking into them—causing them to trumpet with rage and attack anyone within stomping distance.
+In addition to cats and dogs, elephants are present; these animals can be shot or set on fire, with the elephants getting annoyed by the player even walking into them—causing them to trumpet with rage and attack anyone within stomping distance.
 A peculiar feature is the ability to pick up cats as an inventory item.
 When used, The Postal Dude shoves the barrel of the currently equipped firearm into the cat's rectum (cats can only be used while equipped with a shotgun or assault rifle) as a "silencer".
 Every time a shot is fired, the cat meows in apparent agony, and the gunshot is muffled.
 After nine shots, the cat has run out of lives and it will fly from the end of the weapon.
 Most dogs have the ability to befriend the Dude if he feeds them a continual supply of dog biscuits or feeds them any other food (pizza, donuts, fast food).
 Once a canine's loyalty has been earned, the dog will attack anyone who attacks the Dude, or alternatively, anyone whom the Dude attacks.
 Dogs will also chase and kill cats, and play fetch with the Dude's inventory items and severed heads.
-There were also going to be cows included in the game, but they were left unimplemented.
-They did appear in Apocalypse Weekend and the A Week in Paradise modification.
+There were also going to be cows included in the game, but they were not added until the Apocalypse Weekend and the A Week in Paradise modifications.